The Town of Milton is committed to keeping pedestrians safe. We use a variety of crossings so that pedestrians can move safely through our town.

 Pedestrian Crossovers

-A pedestrian crossover (PXO) is a designated mid-block crossing designed to provide a safe way for pedestrians to cross the road.
-PXOs help reduce jaywalking and improve overall safety.
+A pedestrian crossover (PXO) is a designated mid-block crossing where pedestrians can safely cross the road without jaywalking.

-Drivers and cyclists must stop and remain stopped until the pedestrian has fully crossed the road.
+Pedestrians must activate lights when available and cross only when vehicles have completely stopped.
+Drivers and cyclists must stop and remain stopped until the pedestrian has completely crossed the road.
+Cyclists must dismount and walk bikes through the crossing.

 Failing to obey may result in a fine and three demerit points.